Joseph and Philomin Lamothe.

 Joe Lamothe, as well as farming, worked as a carpenter.
 He helped construct numerous buildings in the district such as the school, O.P.
 Godin's Store, and Ted Harvey's Store (now Beatties).

-Mr. Lamothe drowned in 1929, being the first war veteran to die in this Legion district.
+Mr Lamothe drowned in 1929, is the first war veteran to die in this Legion district.
 Philomin later married Alfonze Laurin and they are now retired in Edmonton (1978).